-- JSC BTA Bank v Ablyazov and Khrapunov 3 WLR 659 – as junior counsel – represented the Second Defendant in a jurisdiction challenge to a claim for unlawful means conspiracy based on alleged breaches of freezing orders against the First Defendant.
+- JSC BTA Bank v Ablyazov and Khrapunov EWCA Civ 40 – as junior counsel in the Court of Appeal – represented the Second Defendant challenging jurisdiction for a claim for unlawful means conspiracy based on alleged breaches of freezing orders.

-- Ritz Hotel Casino v Al Geabury EWHC 2294 (QB) – as junior counsel – succeeded, following a six day High Court trial, in a claim for £2 million of unpaid roulette losses against a casino patron who alleged a gambling addiction and raised an illegality defence.
+- Ritz Hotel Casino v Al Geabury EWHC 2294 (QB) – as junior counsel in the High Court – succeeded, following a six day trial, in a claim for £2 million of unpaid roulette losses against a casino patron who alleged a gambling addiction and raised an illegality defence.

-- Le Puy Ltd v Potter IRLR 554 – as sole counsel – secured a High Court injunction against a departing director to enforce post-termination restrictive covenants and restrain misuse of confidential information.
+- Le Puy Ltd v Potter IRLR 554 – as sole counsel in the High Court – secured an injunction against a departing director to enforce post-termination restrictive covenants and restrain misuse of confidential information.

 Following his masters in European law from Cambridge, Marc has developed an expertise in this area in practice: he advises on EU law issues, particularly those that arise in the employment / industrial relations context.

 As a Mathematics graduate, Marc is highly numerate and confident in tackling evidential issues of technical complexity, including those necessitating expert evidence.

 Marc’s practice sees him regularly appear in court, including on a wide variety of interim applications and procedural hearings.
 Examples of some of the commercial law disputes in which Marc has acted include: